jgreitemann/svm/README.md

     `svm::kernel` namespace.
   * Users may define further "precomputed" kernels in libsvm.
 In that case, libsvm expects their users to provide the kernel evaluations for all pairs of training samples rather than the actual training data.
-Our wrapper handles this instead, making the use of precomputed kernels very accessible.
+This wrapper handles this instead, making the use of precomputed kernels very accessible.
-    One only needs to provide struct which defines a type `input_container_type` that is to be used for training samples as well as an overload of `operator()` which calculates the kernel evaluation of two samples (of type `input_container_type`).
-As an example, we provide a "precomputed" version of the linear kernel in `kernel/linear_precomputed.hpp`.
+    One only needs to provide a struct which defines the type definition `input_container_type` that is to be used for training samples as well as an overload of `operator()` which calculates the kernel evaluation of two samples (of type `input_container_type`).
+As an example, a "precomputed" version of the linear kernel is provided in `kernel/linear_precomputed.hpp`.
     This is merely for demonstration and testing; in applications, the built-in linear kernel should be used instead.
   * `svm::parameters` represents the parameters of the SVM optimization and also the parameters of the built-in kernels (due to technical reasons).
 Thus, it requires the kernel type as a template parameter.
 Precomputed kernels should